manleydrake/capstone-project-sound-cruncher/README.md

-# Trainig scripts for deep convolutional neural network based audio classification in Keras
+# Training scripts for deep convolutional neural network based audio classification in Keras

 The following scripts were created for the BirdCLEF 2016 competition by Bálint Czeba and Bálint Pál Tóth.
+Further modified by Brian Dannenmueller and the Drake Capstone Spring 2021 SoundCruncher / Group 6.

 *The LifeCLEF bird identification challenge provides a largescale testbed for the system-oriented evaluation of bird species identifi-